stennety/mywebsite/_posts/virtually-shopping.md

 VR and AR technologies have the potential to ameliorate most of these issues, whilst still maintaining much of the convenience that traditional e-commerce offers.
 Moreover, reducing uncertainties from the shopping process is a win-win for both consumer and vendor.
 Having people wandering around bricks and mortar stores is costly for retailers to execute: think of all costs associated with real estate, shop assistants and their managers!

 It's little wonder, therfore, that the world's largest retailer.
-Walmart, has recently filed patents relating to VR shopping.
+Walmart, has recently filed patents that allow for a VR shopping experience.

 Watch this space...